mudita/MuditaOS/doc/running_on_phone.md

-# Running MuditaOS on the phone
+# Running MuditaOS on the Mudita Pure phone

 The Mudita Pure phone (RT1051 target platform) has and eMMC storage of 16GB.